Busyness, multi-tasking, and overtime aren’t impressive. They’re burdens. Burdens that pull you from what really matters in life.

-In my journey to simplify my life, I’ve found that I can do less, have less, slow down, and use my phone less, but if after all that I don’t plan my priorities, it was all for nothing.
-I can put in great effort to make my life more simple, but it won’t stay that way unless I keep my priorities in order.
+Floundering about wasting time to figure out what you need to do instead of being productive.
+In my journey to simplify my life, I’ve found that I can do less, have less, and slow down, but if I don’t prioritize, it can be all for nothing.
+I can put in great effort to simplify my life, but it won’t stay that way unless I keep my priorities in order.

-I need to know what my priorities are and how important they are to me.
-As soon as I forget what is important to me, too many other things start to sneak in and steal my time, my money, my space, and my mind.
+I need to know my priorities and how important they are to me.
+As soon as I forget what is important to me, too many other things start to sneak in and take my time, money, space, and mind.

-You need to know what your priorities are and how important they are to you.
+You need to know your priorities and how important they are to you.

 Ask yourself, what matters most to you?
 What will you regret not doing in your lifetime?
 What do you wish you had more time for?